underscoreio/essential-scala/src/pages/intro/object-literals.md

 From these examples we can see most of the important bits of method definitions:

-  * Methoddefintions start with the `def` keyword, followed by a name and an optional list of parameters.
+  * they start with the `def` keyword, followed by a name and an optional list of parameters;

-  * We must declare the types of any parameters using the syntax `name: type`;
+  * we must declare the types of all parameters using the syntax `name: type`;

-  * We can optionally declare the return type of a method.
-If we don't declare a return type Scala will infer one for us.
+  * we can optionally declare the return type of a method -- if we don't declare a return type Scala will infer one from the method body;

-  * The declaration is followed by an `=` sign and a body expression.
+  * the declaration is followed by an `=` sign and a body expression;

-  * The return value of the method is determined by evaluating the body.
+  * the return value of the method is determined by evaluating the body.

 If you remember from the previous section, one type of expression is a *block*.
 We can use blocks to write multi-line methods with side-effects.
-Because the block evluates to the value of its last expression, there is no need to write `return`.
+Because the block evaluates to the value of its last expression, there is no need to write `return`.

 ~~~ scala
 scala> object test4 {